 When student applicants are selected to participate in the CDIP, they are referred to as CDIP Scholars.
 Faculty Mentors will work with Scholars to implement the activities they proposed together in the Collaborative Plan of Support.
 Regular contacts and interactions will facilitate successful implementation.

 The coordination and relationship between the CDIP Faculty Mentor and the CDIP Scholar’s doctoral advisor is not a required element for participating in the CDIP and for a successful CDIP application.
-In fact, they vary greatly among the CDIP Scholars.
+In fact, it varies greatly among the CDIP Scholars.
 For some scholars the CDIP Faculty Mentors work closely with the doctoral advisors, collaborating on research and/or serving on the Scholars’ dissertation committee, while for other scholars there is minimal contact or relationship between the CDIP Faculty Mentor and the doctoral advisor.
 Regardless, it is strongly recommended that the doctoral advisor is informed of the Scholar’s participation in the CDIP and, whenever possible, given opportunities to coordinate the mentoring activities.

 Advisement of a student and acceptance into the CDI Program does not a guarantee future CSU employment for the student.
 Therefore, faculty members, department, and/or other campus representatives should be certain to avoid implying or representing any such commitment.